-which, if a person does, then he will live by them (ULT)
+which, if a person does, then he will live by them (ULT) even though a person lives by obeying them (UST)

 Live here does not mean physically live or die.
 Rather, "live" figuratively means to be spiritually alive in relationship with God and to be happy and blessed as a result.
 The difference between being alive in this way and being separated from God is like the difference between being alive and being dead.
 Alternate translation: "If a person follows your law, then he is spiritually alive and happy and blessed" (See: Metaphor)